 Victim: A person who has experienced sexual misconduct or relationship violence.
 A Victim becomes a Complaint when the Victim invokes the formal College Hearing Process.

 Witness: Any individual who has seen, heard, or otherwise knows or has information about a violation or attempted violation of this Policy.
-Witnesses are expected to provide a statement to the board during a hearing.
+Witnesses are expected to provide a statement during a hearing.
 Witnesses are protected from retaliation, which includes retaliation from the Complaint, Respondent, or from another party or parties.

 Section II.
 Reporting and Confidentiality

 Students should report incidents that they consider violations of this policy to the Dean of Students, Department of Public Safety or to the Title IX Coordinator or Deputy.
 The staff and administrators in each of these areas are identified by the College as reporting authorities and will initiate the College's preliminary investigation process into an incident.
 All employees of the college, including student staff, (with the exception of counselors as identified below) are considered mandatory reporters with regard to incidents of sexual assault and sexual misconduct as defined by this policy.
 These employees are required to report an incident of sexual assault or sexual misconduct to the Department of Public Safety and/or a Title IX Officer/Deputy even if the victim elects not to or is unable to make an official report.